-Grow Mexican oregano Sunset climate zones 10–13: The wonderfully scented mint-family shrub (Poliomintha maderensis) has leaves that smell and taste like oregano, and can be used as a substitute.
+Grow Mexican oregano in Sunset climate zones 10–13.
+The wonderfully scented mint-family shrub (Poliomintha maderensis) has leaves that smell and taste like oregano, and can be used as a substitute.
 Look for the ‘Lavender Spice’ variety, a 3- by 3-foot plant with a particularly attractive and enduring display of light purple flowers from now through fall.

-• Set out seasonal color Plant seed or seedlings of these tough flowers: ageratum, coreopsis, and gaillardia in zones 1a–3b; and Bright Lights cosmos, Eupatorium greggii ‘Boothill’, gaillardia, Mexican hat, portulaca, and zinnia in zones 10–13.
+Plant seed or seedlings of these tough flowers: ageratum, coreopsis, and gaillardia in zones 1a–3b; and Bright Lights cosmos, Eupatorium greggii ‘Boothill’, gaillardia, Mexican hat, portulaca, and zinnia in zones 10–13.

-• Feed citrus trees Fertilizing this month is important for good fruit development, and Memorial Day is the traditional date for doing it.
-Use a formula labeled for citrus and avocado, and apply according to -package directions.
+Feed citrus trees.
+Fertilizing this month is important for good fruit development, and Memorial Day is the traditional date for doing it.
+Use a formula labeled for citrus and avocado, and apply according to package directions.

 Collect flower seeds.
 Prune dried bloom stalks from penstemon plants, then shake them upside down inside a plastic garbage bag or over a tarp.
 California poppy and Mexican gold poppy seed heads have a tendency to explode at the slightest touch.
 Before removing the pods, carefully place plastic bags over them.
 After harvesting the seeds, rake up and compost the dried plants.